 Unfortunately, that’s not all.
 When your children have poor sleep, it could affect their eye health as well.

-If you think that your child’s phone is the reason behind why they are not getting adequate sleep, it’s time to step up and manage their device use.
+If you think that your child’s phone is the reason behind why they are not getting adequate sleep, it’s time to manage their device use.
 Of course, simply asking your child to stop using their devices before bed is easier said than done.

 Fortunately, we’ve got you covered – planoApp may be just the solution for you.